 The lead detective assigned to the case is all too ready to dismiss it as an interrupted burglary gone awry, just another statistic in a violent city.
 But Cass’s instincts tell her otherwise, and badge or no badge, she intends to see justice done . . .

-Advance praise for Tracy Clark and Broken Places
+Praise for Broken Places

 “Sara Paretsky meets Julia Spenser-Fleming in Tracy Clark’s Broken Places.
 Colorful characters zing to life against a vividly grim Chicago backdrop in this auspicious career-launcher.
 Broken Places is the breakout mystery of the year!” – Wendy Corsi Staub, New York Times bestselling author